open-cloud/open-cloud.github.io.old/1_user.md

   URL, but there is an explicitly specified default origin server that HPC uses when this is not the case.
-The content provider also specifies the *Protocol* used to download content from an origin server, and whether or not requests that cannot be handled by the CDN should be redirected to the origin server (typically, this setting is enabled).
+The content provider also specifies the *Protocol* used to download content from an origin server (typically, this is set to HTTP), and whether or not requests that cannot be handled by the CDN should be redirected to the origin server (typically, this setting is enabled).

 * **Site Map:** A file that specifies a policy for how requests are to be redirected.